LHarveyDev/tree-of-knowledge/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/25854496/how-to-set-min-height-for-bootstrap-container#:~:text=container%20class%20is%20defined%20in,the%20height%20of%20a%20container): This post helped me to understand why my leaf-image-container was changing size dependent on the size of the image it contained.
 I was able to add some CSS to fix the height of the image.

--[Stack Overflow](https://stackoverflow.com/questions/19443013/how-to-center-an-unordered-list): I tried the methods outlined in this post to center my Social Media icons in the footer.
+- [Stack Overflow](https://stackoverflow.com/questions/19443013/how-to-center-an-unordered-list): I tried the methods outlined in this post to center my Social Media icons in the footer.
 I finally solved this by using Google dev tools to pinpoint the element within the list that needed altering.
 I could then use CSS to alter the margin-left width.

 - Tutor support was used to replace the question image with another image on my results page
 - Tutor support was used to help me resolve a problem whereby my score message was appearing at the end of the quiz but was not being removed when the quiz restarted